aphp/edsnlp/docs/home/tutorials/qualifying-entities.md

 None of these expressions should be used to build a cohort: the detected entity is either negated, speculative, or does not concern the patient themself.
 That's why we need to **qualify the matched entities**.

+!!! warning

+    We show an English example just to explain the issue.
+    EDS-NLP remains a **French-language** medical NLP library.

 ## The solution

 We can use EDS-NLP's qualifier pipelines to achieve that.
 Let's add specific components to our pipeline to detect these three modalities.